#LebensfreudeChiantiClassico: Pane Toscano

 Pane Toscano DOP

-Salt-free bread is a cultural asset in Tuscany
+This salt-free bread is a true cultural treasure in Tuscany.

 Why salt-free bread?

-I have often tried to bake a Pane Toscano at home.
-I've studied and tried countless recipes, but very often I wasn't happy with the result.
-Alessia from the Gagliole winery gave me her own personal bread recipe and we baked it together.
+I've tried baking Pane Toscano at home so many times.
+I've looked at countless recipes and given them a go, but often I just wasn't happy with the results.
+Then Alessia from the Gagliole winery shared her super special bread recipe with me, and we even baked it together!

-The absolute "secret ingredient" for almost any bread is time.
-Because bread is not something you can make quickly.
-It simply takes time.
-But let's start from the beginning:
+The real 'secret ingredient' for almost any bread is time.
+You see, bread isn't something you can just rush.
+It simply needs its own sweet time.
+But let's kick things off from the very beginning:

-Alessia from the Gagliole winery and Nina in Chianti had a lot of fun baking bread
+Alessia from Gagliole winery and Nina in Chianti had a blast baking bread together.

 Pane Toscano with Lievito Madre

-Alessia prepares her Pane Toscano with Farina di grano tenero Tipo 0, Farina di grano tenero Manitoba Tipo 0 and some Semola di grano duro, water and Lievito Madre.
+Alessia makes her Pane Toscano using Farina di grano tenero Tipo 0, Farina di grano tenero Manitoba Tipo 0, a touch of Semola di grano duro, water, and Lievito Madre.

-The ingredients for Pane Toscana: flour and water
+The Ingredients for Pane Toscano: Flour and Water

-For all those for whom this is all too complicated, Edi, the good soul at La Valletta, has given me a recipe for Pane Toscano that uses very, very little brewer's yeast and is baked in a pot.
-It uses Farina di grano tenero Tipo 0, Farina di grano tenero Manitoba Tipo 0, water and, as mentioned, very little yeast.
-The bread is baked in the oven in a cast-iron pot with a lid or in a so-called Aromapot made of enamel from the Austrian company Riess after the dough has matured for at least 12 - 14 hours.
-After a certain time, the lid is removed and the bread is baked.
+Now, for anyone who thinks all of that sounds a bit too complicated, Edi, the wonderful person at La Valletta, shared a Pane Toscano recipe with me that uses very, very little brewer's yeast and is baked in a pot.
+For this one, you'll use Farina di grano tenero Tipo 0, Farina di grano tenero Manitoba Tipo 0, water, and, as I mentioned, just a tiny bit of yeast.
+After the dough has rested for at least 12-14 hours, you bake the bread in the oven in a lidded cast-iron pot or a special enamel Aromapot from the Austrian company Riess.
+After some time, you remove the lid and let the bread finish baking.

-Over the next few weeks, I will be serving you some of my favorite dishes - or rather the recipes for them.
-So that we can all bring a little piece of Tuscany and therefore a big piece of #LebensfreudeChiantiClassico into our homes.
-By the way, it always tastes best with friends and family!
-That's also "typically Tuscan"!
-With this in mind: Buon appetito and see you soon!
+Over the next few weeks, I'll be sharing some more of my favorite dishes with you – or rather, the recipes!
+That way, we can all bring a little piece of Tuscany, and a big dose of #ChiantiClassicoJoy, right into our homes.
+And by the way, it always tastes best when you share it with friends and family!
+That's super 'Tuscan' too!
+So, buon appetito and see you soon!

 Back